NAVANEETHELITE/Flights_ELT/README.md

 # Flights_ELT
-Simple ELT script which extracts flights data from an API and stores it into SQL Server.
+## ELT Pipeline: API to SQL Server with SQLAlchemy & Stored Procedure

+A simple demonstration of an **ELT pipeline** that:

+- Extracts data from a public REST API.
+- Loads it into a SQL Server database
+- Uses a stored procedure to handle upserts.
+- Implements SQLAlchemy, logging and retry logic